International Forum on Expert Finder Systems

 Presentation after a program session (5 minutes)

-Attendees' email addresses (2 weeks before Forum and after the Forum)
+Attendees' email addresses (2 weeks before Forum and again after Forum)

-Logo on promotional emails sent to prospective attendees and registrants (up to 10 mailings)
+Logo on promotional emails sent to registrants and prospective attendees (up to 10 mailings)

 Shared Marketing Opportunities